thediveo/gons/README.md

 Additionally, you can specify the order in which the namespaces should be switched, as well as when the namespace paths are to be opened:

-- if not overriden by the optional environment variable `gons_order=...`, then the default order is `!user,!mnt,!cgroup,!ipc,!net,!pid,!uts` (see below for the meaning of "`!`").
+- if not overridden by the optional environment variable `gons_order=...`, then the default order is `!user,!mnt,!cgroup,!ipc,!net,!pid,!uts` (see below for the meaning of "`!`").
 It's not necessary to specify all 7 namespace types when you don't intend to switch them all.
 For instance, if you just switch the net and IPC namespaces, then `gons_order=net,ipc` is sufficient.
-- when a namespace type name is preceeded by a bang "`!`", such as `!user`, then the its path will be opened before the first namespace switch takes place.
+- when a namespace type name is preceded by a bang "`!`", such as `!user`, then the its path will be opened before the first namespace switch takes place.
 Without a bang, the namespace path is opened just right before switching into this namespace.
 This is mostly of importance when switching